-What was once considered as a disadvantage is now being looked at as a strength by companies all over the world.
-Organisations that support neurodiverse candidates are increasing, as they are beginning to see the potential in these individuals.
-It’s a well-known fact that a diverse workforce is made up of a wide range of perspectives, thought-processes and talents.
-This is because it provides the company with a competitive advantage as they embrace the role of diversity, equity and inclusion in their process of recruitment.
+What was once considered a disadvantage is now being looked at as a strength by companies all over the world.
+Organizations that support neurodiverse candidates are increasing, as they are beginning to see the potential in these individuals.
+It’s a well-known fact that a diverse workforce is made up of a wide range of perspectives, thought processes, and talents.
+This is because it provides the company with a competitive advantage as they embrace the role of diversity, equity, and inclusion in their process of recruitment.
 However, it is important to note that one form of diversity is generating a lot of attention: neurodiversity.

 What exactly does neurodiversity take into account?
-It is the different but valid ways in which human cognition works, which is apparent in the case of candidates with dyslexia, autism, ADD/ADHD etc. Organisations such as Hewlett-Packard and Microsoft are on an active mission to reform their HR recruitment processes in order to hire more neurodiverse candidates.
-This results in the increase in productivity of the company, their quality of engagement and innovation.
+It is the different but valid ways in which human cognition works, which is apparent in the case of candidates with dyslexia, autism, ADD/ADHD, etc. Organizations such as Hewlett-Packard and Microsoft are on an active mission to reform their HR recruitment processes to hire more neurodiverse candidates.
+This results in the increase in productivity of the company, their quality of engagement, and innovation.
 Moreover, other companies have gone to establish neurodiversity recruitment programs to support them in all ways.

-However, the sad truth of the matter is that neuro diverse candidates continue to face obstacles to employment.
-Practices of conventional recruitment often negatively impact the candidates with neurodivergent disabilities.
-For example: people with autism or Asperger’s Syndrome may face difficulty in the interpretation of social cues.
+However, the sad truth of the matter is that neurodiverse candidates continue to face obstacles to employment.
+Practices of conventional recruitment often negatively impact candidates with neurodivergent disabilities.
+For example, people with autism or Asperger’s Syndrome may face difficulty in the interpretation of social cues.

 Individuals with autism have often found it challenging to find work.
 But as companies begin to recognize the skills neurodiverse professionals can bring into the workplace, they are making greater efforts to hire them.
 In addition, the changing nature of work and the rise of technology adoption in the workplace requires diverse talent.

-Fortunately for McMiller, companies and organisations are taking steps to help neurodivergent candidates by implementing different programs to harness talent and many initiatives to support them in every way possible.
+Fortunately for McMiller, companies, and organizations are taking steps to help neurodivergent candidates by implementing different programs to harness talent and many initiatives to support them in every way possible.
 Interview Intelligence, in particular, helps these candidates in a variety of ways which are listed below:

 The first step in a neurodiverse employee selection process using structured interviews.
-Interview Intelligence can help provide structured interview guides that aid in the standardisation of questions asked of all the applicants.
-This helps minimise the bias to ensure that all the candidates are evaluated based on the same criteria.
-For neurodivergent candidates, its extremely important that the questions are directly related to the job responsibilities- not hypothetical or abstract.
+Interview Intelligence can help provide structured interview guides that aid in the standardization of questions asked of all the applicants.
+This helps minimize the bias to ensure that all the candidates are evaluated based on the same criteria.
+For neurodivergent candidates, the questions must be directly related to the job responsibilities- not hypothetical or abstract.
 For example, ask the candidate to define a specific challenge that might come up in the role and then have the candidate identify the steps they would take to address it.
 Thus, it is very important to train your interviewers on neurodiversity.
+Explore the fascinating approach of BarRaiser conducting structured interviews, and discover how to interview analytics can revolutionize your hiring process.

-Interview Intelligence can provide a wide range of accommodation and accessibility options to ensure that the neuro-diverse candidates are able to participate in the interview process.
+Interview Intelligence can provide a wide range of accommodation and accessibility options to ensure that neuro-diverse candidates can participate in the interview process.
 For example, accommodations may include alternative formatting for the questions such as audio or visual, or may also use the option of assistive technology.
 Other ways that interviewers can ensure that neurodivergent candidates feel comfortable include:

-- Accepting that socialising may be a source of stress to them
+- Accepting that socializing may be a source of stress for them

-- Reducing lighting, as flickering lights can be a source of stress or distraction to them
+- Reducing lighting, as flickering lights can be a source of stress or distraction for them

 - Allow them to use a fidget device

-Interview Intelligence can be used to provide skill assessments that can help in the evaluation of a candidate’s weaknesses and strengths in an objective way.
-This can ensure a level playing field and ensure that all the candidates are evaluated on the basis of their abilities and not their neurodiversity.
-When hiring for neurodiversity, instead of using telephonic interviews or resumes, employers should assess their candidates based on work sample tests provided by the interview intelligence.
+Interview Intelligence can be used to provide skill assessments that can help in the evaluation of a candidate’s weaknesses and strengths objectively.
+This can ensure a level playing field and ensure that all the candidates are evaluated based on their abilities and not their neurodiversity.
+When hiring for neurodiversity, instead of using telephonic interviews or resumes, employers should assess their candidates based on work sample tests provided by interview intelligence.
 These involve asking the candidates to complete role-specific tasks which are designed to test their skill set for the job role in question.

-Interview Intelligence can use AI (artificial intelligence) and machine learning algorithms to analyse the responses and provide an objective scoring based on the predefined criteria.
-This helps to minimise the bias and ensure that there is a fair evaluation of all the candidates.
+Interview Intelligence can use AI (artificial intelligence) and machine learning algorithms to analyze the responses and provide objective scoring based on predefined criteria.
+This helps to minimize bias and ensure that there is a fair evaluation of all the candidates.
 It is important to remember that neurodiverse conditions are inherently diverse.
-What this means is that one person’s experience will be completely different to somebody elses.
-For example, autism represents a condition which is very different in different individuals.
+What this means is that one person’s experience will be completely different from somebody else.
+For example, autism represents a condition that is very different in different individuals.

 - Learn to challenge your perspective/point of view when you come across someone who is neuro-divergent.
-Learn to listen to the candidate’s experience and be open to see potential for the job in the candidate, and not be under the influence of bias.
+Learn to listen to the candidate’s experience and be open to seeing the potential for the job in the candidate, and not be under the influence of bias.

 - Do not be easily swayed by social norms.
 The candidate may not smile or make eye contact as easily as the others.